 I also recently came across these Norwich flats by Softwalk which I have not tried but thought were super cute.
 They have a signature cushioned footbed and a flexible slip-resistant sole.
 They sound good, and I love the harvest gold color!

 If you really just want a good old-fashioned sneaker then here’s a suggestion for a modern version.
 It’s the Biom Lite Slip-on sneaker.
 Be sure to check out this fresh gray/green combo and dusty rose color, which is new.

 6. Cobb Hill – My Favorites with Great Arch Support

-I just bought these Cobb Hill shoes, and I am in LOVE.
+I bought these Cobb Hill shoes, this summer, and I LOVE them.
 I never knew shoes could be so comfy.
-I wear them everywhere because they are just so darn cushiony and comfy.
+I’ve worn them everywhere because they are just so darn cushiony and comfy.
 The style is sporty- chic and right on trend with the perforated suede, which also keeps my feet cool.
 Highly recommend!
-They also come in a beautiful salmon color ( I’m going to buy this color too), pale minty green and black.
+They also come in a beautiful salmon color, blue, taupe, pale minty green and black.

 *This article from guest contributor: Alice Ann Toole.

 More interested in sandals?
 Then check out my post on comfy walking sandals.

 or, if you a creative type looking for a travel shoe that is a little more creative, check out this post on funky travel shoes.